exercism/go/exercises/practice/linked-list/.docs/instructions.append.md

 implement a `List` which holds references to the first and last node and offers functions for adding and removing items.

-Your `Node` should have the following fields and functions:
+Your `Node` should have the following fields and methods:

 * `Val`: the node's value (we will use `interface{}`).
 * `Next() *Node`: pointer to the next node.